MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-a-data-science-client.md

 1. Check R package versions installed on SQL Server.
 For more information, see [Get R package information](determine-which-packages-are-installed-on-sql-server.md#get-the-r-library-location).

-1. Install Microsoft R Client or a standalone server to add RevoScaleR and other R packages, including the base R distribution used by your SQL Server instance.
+1. Install Microsoft R Client or one of the standalone server options to add RevoScaleR and other R packages, including the base R distribution used by your SQL Server instance.
 Choose a version at the same level or lower (packages are backward compatible) that provides the same package versions as those on the server.
 For version information, see the version map in this article: [Upgrade R and Python components](use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md).

 1. In RStudio, [update your R path](https://support.rstudio.com/hc/articles/200486138-Using-Different-Versions-of-R) to point to the R environment providing RevoScaleR, Microsoft R Open, and other Microsoft packages.
 Depending on how you obtained RevoScaleR and other libraries, it is most likely one of the following paths: